 I thrive at that interface of science and art where hypotheses and dreams converge.
-I design products with circular lifecycles because I want to do right by our incredible planet and its awesome people.
-Let's get ourselves out of this climate change pickle and build a future we want to live in.
+I design products with circular lifecycles because I want to help us get out of this climate change pickle and build a future we want to [and can] live in.